 Directors who are also Company employees are not compensated for their services as directors.
-Each non-employee director receives a quarterly fee of \$4,000 and a meeting fee of \$1,000 for each meeting of the full Board or any committee that he attends.
+Each non-employee director received a quarterly fee of \$4,000 for the first three quarters of fiscal 1999, \$4,500 for the fourth quarter of 1999 and a meeting fee of \$1,000 for each meeting of the full Board or any committee that he or she attends.

-The Board of Directors held four meetings during the 1998 fiscal year.
-During the 1998 fiscal year all directors attended 75% or more of the meetings of the Board and the committees on which they served.
+The Board of Directors held four meetings during the 1999 fiscal year.
+Mr. Robert E. Shaw attended less than 75% of the aggregate number of meetings of the Board.
+During the 1999 fiscal year all other directors attended 75% or more of the meetings of the Board and the committees on which they served.